mbonetti-nyc/Online-News-Popularity/README.md

 #### 25% Random Sample vs. Full Dataset Comparison
 * Results were generally the same
-* Overall performance decreased, and Ridge / RF caused runtimes to substantially increase
+* Overall performance decreased, and Ridge / RF caused runtimes to substantially increase (26+ hrs)
 * CV curves had same shapes, while boxplot variances shrank

 #### Improvements can be made…
-* RF (still the best performer), AdaBoost, SVM, kNN, NB
+* Using RF (still the best performer), AdaBoost, SVM, kNN, NB, as well as CART and C5.0
 #### … but human behavior is unpredictable!
-Therefore, R2 between 10 – 20% for social sciences is acceptable
+* Therefore, R<sup>2</sup> between 10 – 20% for social sciences is acceptable

+#
+#### Closing Thoughts
+While human behavior can be predicted, to a certain extent in order to ascertain some insights from the Mashable dataset, performance may increase under classification models, but not by much for regression models.
+The performance figures I obtained, via the 25% RS where above average at ~ 24%, where this was significantly reduced under the full dataset run.
+As such, the unpredictability of human behavior will "cap" performance in a range between 10 - 20%.
+Therefore, using the full dataset, along with Random Forest, provides only minimal performance gains, but doesn't justify the excessive runtime to create the models.
+LASSO / EN appeared to be the better regression model choices, having consistently solid performance and quick runtimes.
+Additionally, by comparing my variable importance and estimated coefficent parameters, a common trait between my results and the authors was the top-ranking variables were not specific-type attributes (e.g. day of the week or article category) but more general in nature, and related to averages.
+As such, although improvements can surely be made, the data _may_ be insufficent to adequately predict the number of shares for a Mashable news article, based on its popularity.